project-fifo/docs/general/upgrade.md

 ## Zone
-To upgrade the components in a zone it's nessessart to install the new packages and restart the services, in addition to this sometimes additional steps are needed depended on the update.
+To upgrade the components in a zone it's necessary to install the new packages and restart the services, in addition to this sometimes additional steps are needed depended on the update.

 ```bash
 pkgin -fy up